20555 - CITIES AND REGIONS: MANAGING GROWTH AND CHANGE

 - The course has been designed for students interested in ‘mesoeconomics’ (in between micro – firms and actors – and macro – States and governments), it is a natural complement to both micro and macro competences already developed. [*A course teaching you – and showing you – why mesoeconomics can be useful to promote territory and increase welfare.
 Useful, interesting and concrete.
 The course can be a useful tool in understanding more about cities and the dynamics of growth which are useful in professions in public sector/international organizations].

 - The presentation of real-world case studies further enhances the link between theoretical frames and specific policies. [*The balance between theoretical lectures and operational tools and presentation of other students is well achieved and relevant].

-- The course is divided into five modules very integrated and mutually reinforcing: cities, regions, innovation, and human capital, plus one technical instrument frequently used in the field analysis: composite indicators.
+- The course is divided into five modules very integrated and mutually reinforcing: cities, regions, innovation, and human capital, plus two technical instruments frequently used in the field analysis: composite indicators and network analysis:

 - The first module provides a critical insight into the main contemporary literature in discussing the role and the challenges of cities on a global scale, its role in promoting sustainable growth and the relevant policies.